warpfork/go-testmark/testexec/README.md

 Beyond this, you can also specify fixture filesystems:

-- "`fs/somedir/thefile.ext`" -- (and names of that general pattern: anything starting with "fs/")
+- "`fs/*`" -- everything under here will be placed in a (temporary!) working directory during the run.
+- "`fs/somedir/thefile.ext`" -- for example, causes "somedir" to be created, and places "thefile.ext" inside it.

-And last of all, sequences of causally related tests can be created: given a series of hunks with names like the following:
+And last of all, sequences of causally related tests can be created.
+Any time a testexec script or sequence has siblings named "`then-*`", that creates sub-tests.

+For example, given a series of hunks with names like the following:

 ```
 test-one/script